abmoRobotics/isaac_rover_physical_2.0/README.md

 2. The ZED2i camera is not well integrated into the code, so the cameras PointCloud might be slow when processing high resolution.

+### 3. Remote interface

+To enable the remote interface, open the joystick node and set the ENABLE_REMOTE_INTERFACE boolean .
+If this is enabled and the node starts, you will not be able to control the rover using the joystick until the client connected to the rover.

+NOTE: The remote device needs to connect to the rovers wifi (power on router and use default credentials).

+Put the client python file on your client PC and execute it after the rover was started and all motor controllers have been initialized.
+If the connection is successfull you will get a console output and after a few seconds you will recive the videostream from the rover.
+The currently low framerate is caused by the fact that we only send frames when we also get a pointcloud.
+This can be changed, but be aware of potential conflicts on the data bus if decoupled from point cloud procedure.

+NOTE: in the current implementation the joystick node will crash if the remote device loses connection to the rover.